akhmadmamirov/SpeedyBERT/README.md

 Contributions to this project are welcome!
 If you encounter issues or have suggestions for improvements, please open an issue or create a pull request.

 ## Additional Notes
-Please be aware that training time may vary depending on the dataset size and the number of epochs used for training.
+1. Please be aware that training time may vary depending on the dataset size and the number of epochs used for training.
+2. The average training time in my case was <7 hours
-Currently working on train.py file
+3. Currently working on train.py file

 ## Credits
 @ github.com/rohan-paul